 - Furthermore, a final report must be submitted to NRW detailing the works that have been undertaken, justifying any alterations to the original method statement and mitigation strategy and confirming that works have been completed to an appropriate standard.

-In reality, achieving these outcomes is going to be very difficult for a non-specialist without a background in bat ecology.
+Achieving these outcomes is going to be very difficult for a non-specialist without a background in bat ecology.
 This is why specialist ecological consultants are usually contracted to carry out this work.

 What if I Don’t Want to Apply for a Licence?

 Carrying out a licensable activity without a licence or failing to comply with conditions set out in a licence which has been granted are criminal acts.
 Penalties for non-compliance are therefore potentially severe, with prison time and unlimited fines real possibilities.
-There are numerous examples of developers who ignored professional ecological advice and wound up paying the price.

 Being prepared at the outset of your project is the key to avoiding frustration and delay.
 Most obstacles encountered by developers result from a lack of planning and a lack of understanding of the procedures that need to be followed to ensure their project runs smoothly.